PaoSTN/PaoSTN/README.md

 # Hi there, I'm Sittinon Visesboonchai (PaoPao) 👋

-I'm a passionate **Full-Stack Developer** and 4th-year Computer Sciencestudent from Thailand.
+I'm a passionate **Full-Stack Developer** and 4th-year Computer Science student from Thailand.
 Currently looking for a ** Internship ** to apply my skills in a real-world, fast-paced environment.

 ### 📫 Let's Connect
 - **Email:** sittinonvises.work@gmail.com